theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 {{< tweet 1269332316540801024 >}}

 He talks about _this WhatsApp forward_ in this tweet.
-Also, I found [the same message](https://www.richmond-news.com/local-news/fake-list-of-covid-19-wisdom-attributed-to-dr-bonnie-henry-making-rounds-online-3125096), attributed to a different doctor.
-This piece on Richmond News also links to the right {{< smallcaps AZB >}} article (yes, the one which you did not bother to click).
+Also, I found [the same message, attributed to a different doctor.](https://www.richmond-news.com/local-news/fake-list-of-covid-19-wisdom-attributed-to-dr-bonnie-henry-making-rounds-online-3125096) The piece also links to the right {{< smallcaps AZB >}} article (yes, the one which you did not bother to click).

-Anyway, exposure to pathogens is one way to better immunity (which is also the popular go-to advice you get from our uncles).
+Anyway, exposure to pathogens is one way to better immunity (which is also the popular go-to advice we get from our uncles).
 But I do not buy the "increasing immunity" story.
 To me---based on my conversations with doctors---the question is about healthy and unhealthy immunity.

-If you are in haste, remember that _"boosted" immunity can kill you_, and skip the rest.
+If you are in haste, remember that _"boosted" immunity can kill you_, skip the rest, and go back to WhatsApp University.
 If you dislike half-baked knowledge, read on:

-Healthy immunity is when your body is able to detect a pathogen, react aptly, and clean up your body causing zero to mild discomfort, and not causing harm to you.
+Healthy immunity is when your body is able to detect a pathogen, react aptly, and clean up your body with zero to mild discomfort, without causing harm to you.
 An unhealthy immunity are of two kinds, broadly: deficient immunity and untrained immunity.

 Your body needs nutrients to function.
 Immunity is part of your bodily functions, and that needs adequate nutrition.
-If you your body suffers deficiency, your immunity gets hit as well.
-This leads to a higher probability of your suffering from our succumbing up a disease.
+If you are deficient in, say, vitamins or minerals, your immunity gets hit as well.
+This leads to a higher probability of your suffering from our succumbing to a disease.
 Diseases that are not known to kill humans could kill you if you have a nutrient deficiency.
-"Boosting immunity" may work in this case, by giving your body the right dosage of the right nutrient (vitamins, minerals, etc.).
-If your body does not have any deficiency, adding a couple of capsules of multivitamin will not help you.
+"Boosting immunity" may work in this case, by giving your body the right dosage of the right nutrient.
+If your body does not have any deficiency, taking a multivitamin pills will not help you.
 At best, your body will throw out the excess.
-Otherwise, excess of these could lead to complications.{{< sidenote methi >}}Too much turmeric, methi, vitamin D — Doctors fight new emergencies driven by Covid fear ([ThePrint](https://theprint.in/health/too-much-turmeric-methi-vitamin-d-doctors-fight-new-emergencies-driven-by-covid-fear/495557/)){{< /sidenote >}}
+Otherwise, this seemingly harmless "immunity boosting" could lead to complications.{{< sidenote methi >}}Too much turmeric, methi, vitamin D — Doctors fight new emergencies driven by Covid fear ([ThePrint](https://theprint.in/health/too-much-turmeric-methi-vitamin-d-doctors-fight-new-emergencies-driven-by-covid-fear/495557/)){{< /sidenote >}}

 Untrained immunity is the second broad category in unhealthy immunity.
 This is like equipping children with artillery guns, mines and nuclear missiles, and making them guard our frontiers.
 In this case, your body has all the nutrients it needs, it has the capacity to produce antibodies, but the detection system is haywire, or the trigger works wrongly, etc. Auto-immunity is one of the examples of this.

-Auto-immunity causes your immunity to detect phantom infections, or to trigger unnecessarily, flooding the circulatory system with proteins and other chemicals supposedly to fight an infection, which could end up damaging your organs.
+Auto-immunity causes your immunity to detect phantom infections, or to trigger unnecessarily, flooding the circulatory system with proteins and other chemicals meant to fight an infection, which could end up damaging your organs.

 Yes, exposure to pathogens does train your immunity over time.
 And yes, living in a sterile environment may cause your immunity memory to "forget" the signatures of some of the pathogens, but that does not mean you voluntarily expose yourself to pathogen, because, it could lead to unexpected results (ahem), cause extreme fatigue to your immunity and harm your body in general.